 The Weapons School provides a booster shot to our force every six months: it refreshes our knowledge of the best tactics, techniques, and procedures across all of our air, space, and cyberspace capabilities in order to deal with the current threat in today’s battlespace.
 Without the Weapons School running at full capacity, over time the knowledge and skill level of our Air Force as a whole will atrophy, and the associated risks will grow.

 Stay tuned!
 Part Two continues with a closer look at the history of the United States Air Force Weapons School.

-Editor’s note: This article was written by Scott Wolff, a freelance photojournalist.
-Wolff holds a private pilot certificate and draws on his experience as a flight operations director in the airshow industry, as well as 14 years spent in public service generating military and government-related content.
+Editor’s note: This article was written by Scott Wolff and was originally published in March 2020.
+A freelance photojournalist, Wolff holds a private pilot certificate and draws on his experience as a flight operations director in the airshow industry, as well as 14 years spent in public service generating military and government-related content.
 Scott has received military altitude chamber training, emergency egress training, and has logged time in a variety of civilian and military aircraft.

 If you enjoyed this article, please consider supporting our Veteran Editorial by becoming a SOFREP subscriber.
 Click here to get 3 months of full ad-free access for only $1